|MP 2.04.78||Molecular Markers in Fine Needle Aspirates of the Thyroid|

 According to the Asuragen website, the following CPT codes would be used to report miRInform™ Thyroid: “83913, 83907, 83891, 83902, 83896, 83898, 83909, 83912.”
 These codes are no longer valid codes after 12/31/12.

 BlueCard/National Account Issues

-This policy was created in January 2012.
-The most recent update includes a MEDLINE literature review through December 2012.
+This policy was created in January 2012 and updated periodically with literature reviews.
+The most recent update includes a review of the literature through February 27, 2014.